McDonald's: Charity

 McHappy Day is an annual event at McDonald's, during which a percentage of the day's sales go to charity.
 It is the signature fundraising event for Ronald McDonald House Charities (RMHC).
 According to the Australian McHappy Day website, McHappy Day raised $20.4 million in 2009.
 The goal for 2010 was $20.8 million.

 Ronald McDonald House Charities is a global network of more than 260 Chapters that is made to help families access medical care for their children and family support services in more than 60 countries and regions throughout the world.
 In 2022, over $182 million were donated to Ronald McDonald House Charities from McDonald's, its franchisees, and its customers.

 In 1995, St. Jude Children's Research Hospital received an anonymous letter postmarked in Dallas, Texas, containing a $1 million winning McDonald's Monopoly game piece.
 McDonald's officials came to the hospital, accompanied by a representative from the accounting firm Arthur Andersen, who examined the card under a jeweler's eyepiece, handled it with plastic gloves, and verified it as a winner.

 Future plans

-McDonald's has many plans to expand, digitize, and reduce carbon emissions in the near future.

 McDonald's wants to add 900 McDonald's restaurants in the U.S. and 10,000 more worldwide (totaling 50,000 restaurants globally) by 2027.

 McDonald's has committed to eliminating deforestation from its global supply chain by 2030 for beef and four other commodities.
 The company also has a 2050 net-zero carbon emissions commitment, to bring global carbon emissions down.
 Digitizing the Arches is a new initiative of McDonald's.
 From this, McDonald's announces a partnership with Google to automate restaurants using artificial intelligence, and Google Cloud technology.
 They also plan to expand the McDonald's loyalty program from 150 million to 250 million 90-day active users by 2027.
 McDonald's is also planning to expand its digital ordering system to 30% of deliveries originating from their app by 2027.